Double Materiality Assessments

 Identifying your IROs

 That’s ‘Impacts, Risks and Opportunities’ in human-speak.
-We’ll comb through the documentation to understand all the ways your organisation might be harming or helping people and the planet.
+We’ll comb through everything to develop IROs that reveal all the ways your organisation might be harming or helping people and the planet, as well as your business risks and opportunities.
 Instead of just sending out a survey, we’ll proactively engage your team, your customers and your community, analysing the IROs across your entire value chain.

 Step 3